Charly García: Serú Girán (1978–1982)

-Serú Girán carried on during 1979 and evolved markedly.
-Their new LP was titled La grasa de las capitales ("Grease", or "Fat", "of the Capitals") and its cover was a joke directed at the magazine Gente.
-The stronger and more direct nature of the lyrics, which criticized the media, including specifically magazines (especially Gente), fashionable music, radio and so on almost got them sent to jail.
-The public, however, gave the album an enthusiastic reception.
-The band's shows improved progressively, and eventually were performed in larger venues.
-The "specialized" press changed its tune, and a romance seemed to develop between the people and Serú Girán.
+Serú Girán's evolution continued in 1979.
+Their new LP, La grasa de las capitales ("Grease of The Capitals" or "The Fat of The Capitals"), featured a cover that mocked the magazine Gente.
+The album's direct and strong lyrics, which criticized the media (especially magazines like Gente), fashionable music, and radio, nearly resulted in the band's imprisonment.
+However, the album was enthusiastically received by the public.
+The band's performances improved, eventually being held in larger venues.
+The specialized press changed its attitude, and a romance developed between the people and Serú Girán.

-Expectations were high in 1980 for Serú Girán's new long play, which would be called Bicicleta ("Bicycle") – a name that Charly had favored for the band (but was panned by the other members).
-The band sounded more mature on this record.
-The music was modern and strong, a key feature being the melodies.
-The role of the bass guitar was again central, and Pedro Aznar's work became more prominent.
+In 1980, expectations were high for Serú Girán's new album Bicicleta ("Bicycle") – a name that Charly had originally favored for the band but was rejected by the other members.
+The band's sound on this record was more mature, with modern and strong music marked by prominent melodies.
+Pedro Aznar's bass guitar played a central role.

-In 1979, Charly almost went to jail because of the band's lyrics, considered too clear and direct in some quarters.
-Even as the music's political message became stronger, it was concealed in an effort to avoid censorship and another close call with the authorities.
-But the message remained, ready to be heard by ears that wanted to hear it.
-"Canción de Alicia en el país" ("Song of Alice in the (Wonder) Land") drew an uncanny analogy between Lewis Carroll's story and the Argentine military government.
-"Encuentro con el diablo" ("Meeting with the Devil") is a reference to the band's meeting with Albano Harguindeguy, who was frequently referred to, behind his back, as the "Devil".
-A military man, he was Security Minister during those years.
-He gave talks to some artists, ordering them to tone down their work or leave the country – a policy that led many artists to leave Argentina at that time.
+During Argentina's last military dictatorship (1976–1983), Charly almost faced imprisonment in 1979 due to the band's lyrics, which were considered too clear and direct.
+The political message in their songs became stronger yet concealed to avoid censorship and further confrontations with the military junta.
+However, the general message of protest remained discernible.
+The classic single "Canción de Alicia en el país" ("Song of Alice in The Country") drew a clever analogy between Lewis Carroll's Alice in Wonderland and the Argentine dictatorship.
+"Encuentro con el diablo" ("A Meeting with the Devil") referenced the band's encounter with Interior minister Albano Harguindeguy, informally known as "the Devil".
+Harguindeguy had conversations with some artists at the time, ordering them to tone down their work or threatening them with leaving the country, assassination, or forced disappearance.

-Eventually, the band was very commercially successful.
-Serú Girán was dubbed "The Argentine Beatles", and Charly began to receive recognition as a great artist.
-Serú Girán was the first popular rock band that drew a following from among both the rich and the poor; rock was no longer circumscribed to its historically marginal position.
-In a recent interview, David Lebón said, "Actually we were much more like Procol Harum than the Beatles, a legendary band: a rock "viola" (slang for guitar) player (Lebón), a classical pianist (García) an infernal percussionist (Moro) and a virtuoso bass player (Aznar)".
+Serú Girán's commercial success grew, earning them the title of "The Argentine Beatles".
+Charly began to receive recognition as a great artist.
+The band was the first popular rock group to attract a following among both the rich and the poor/working class, breaking rock music out of its historically marginal position.
+David Lebón later reflected, "Actually, we were much more like Procol Harum than The Beatles, a legendary band: a rock 'viola' (slang for guitar) player (Lebón), a classical pianist (García), an infernal percussionist (Moro) and a virtuoso bass player (Aznar)."